Tuesday, August 26, 2008

 "Buggered if I know lad.
 I haven't heard him before, but if he's ought like the other buggers we'd may as well not have him.
 There's mi old mate Gavin comin'.
-His old lady must have let him off early tonight."
+His old lady must have let him off the leash early tonight."

 "Evening George lad.
 How are ya?"